microsoft/TypeScript-wiki/Writing-a-Language-Service-Plugin.md

 ## What's a Language Service Plugin?

 TypeScript Language Service Plugins ("plugins") are for changing the *editing experience* only.
 The core TypeScript language remains the same.
-Plugins can't add new language features such as new syntax or different typechecking behavior, and plugins aren't loaded during normal commandline typechecking or emitting.
+Plugins can't add new language features such as new syntax or different typechecking behavior, and plugins aren't loaded during normal commandline typechecking or emitting, (so are not loaded by `tsc`).

 Instead, plugins are for augmenting the editing experience.
 Some examples of things plugins might do:
  * Provide errors from a linter inline in the editor